giuliabrambilla/giuliabrambilla/README.md

 ### Hello!
 I'm Giulia 🚀

-I define myself a curious, open-mindedm analytical earthling who loves to solve problems using data.
+I define myself a curious, open-mindedm analytical earthling who loves to solve problems and answer questions using data.

 Currently enrolled in a Data Science, Data Analytics and Machine Learning bootcamp at [Allwomen Academy](https://www.allwomen.tech/) in Barcelona ⚡️ An intensive, hands-on learning experience in which I'm learning about: